Ashutosh-01/mindspark17_events_modals/README.md

-# mindspark17_events_modals
+# mindspark17 events modals
 Source code for mindspark17 event modals www.mind-spark.org

-You need to add your modal in modal-simplified-commented.html or modal-simplified-commented-other.html
+You need to add your modal in modal-simplified-commented.html.

 After all modals are done both files will be concatenated